 APPLICATIONS OPEN NOW

-Associated Studios is thrilled to bring this Musical Theatre Foundation course to Australia.
+Associated Studios is thrilled to bring this fast-paced Musical Theatre Foundation course to Australia.
 The ASA Foundation course is an accelerated programme taught by the same industry professionals teaching on the Advanced courses.

 Associated Studios take pride in developing performers of the highest calibre.
-You will be challenged and nurtured, inspired to work to the best of your ability.
-The course offers one year of rigorous vocational training in singing, acting and dance in order to develop as an outstanding triple-threat performer.
+You will be challenged and nurtured, inspired to work to the best of your ability in singing, acting and dance in order to develop as an outstanding triple-threat performer.

 WHO SHOULD APPLY?